Newby Bridge

-Newby Bridge is a small hamlet in the Lake District, Cumbria, England.
+Newby Bridge is a hamlet in the Lake District, Cumbria, England.
 Historically in Lancashire, it is located several miles west of Grange-over-Sands and is on the River Leven, close to the southern end of Windermere.

-The hamlet is the site of an intermediate halt on the Lakeside & Haverthwaite Railway.
-A terrace of houses adjoining the railway were built by the Furness Railway for its workers.
-The A590 road runs through Newby Bridge connecting Barrow-in-Furness to the M6 motorway close to Kendal.

 History

 The name derives from the bridge over the River Leven.

+Transport

+Newby Bridge railway station is an intermediate halt on the heritage Lakeside & Haverthwaite Railway between Lakeside and Haverthwaite.
+The line was once part of the Furness Railway from Ulverston; a terrace of houses adjoining the railway was built for its workers.

+The area is served by the number 6 bus route, operated by Stagecoach Cumbria; this connects Newby Bridge with Barrow-in-Furness, Bowness-on-Windermere, Grange-over-Sands, Kendal and Ulverston.

+The A590 road runs through Newby Bridge, connecting Barrow-in-Furness to the M6 motorway close to Kendal.